What Is A Disability Benefits Questionnaire or DBQ And How Can They Be Used To A Claimant’s Advantage?

-Let’s take, for example, the DBQ for a lumbar-spinal/back disability.
+Let’s take the DBQ for a lumbar-spinal/back disability.
 This DBQ form can be found at: https://www.vba.va.gov/pubs/forms/VBA-21-0960M-14-ARE.pdf.
-You will notice that most of the sections are fairly detailed; however, not all sections are of equal importance.
+You will notice that most of the sections are fairly detailed; but not all sections are of equal importance.
 This means that a physician must concentrate on the most important sections.

 For the back DBQ, the diagnosis of the back disability is fundamental, found in section 1A & 1B.
 For claims to entitlement to service-connection (i.e., back claims which need to prove service-connection), section 2A is the least noticeable and yet the most important.
 This is the only place in the DBQ where a physician can give his/her reasons for finding the claimant’s back disability is service-connected/service-related.
 (A claimant may want to ask the physician to attach an addendum if more room is needed to explain his/her findings on service-connection).